abizzaar/purple-project2/README.md

 ```
 This will start both the React web app and backend server simultaneously and will automatically open the webapp on your browser.

-For the curious folk, if you want to only start the backend server: `$ yarn start:server`, and if you only want to start the React app: `$ yarn start:client`.
+If you want to only start the backend server: `$ yarn start:server`, and if you only want to start the React app: `$ yarn start:client`.